mandelsoft/spiff/README.md

 Any expression may be preluded by any number of explicit _scope literals_.
 A scope literal describes a map whose values are available for relative reference resolution of the expression (static scope).
+It creates an additional local binding for given names.

 A scope literal might consist of any number of field assignments separated by a comma `,`.
 The key as well as the value are given by expressions, whereas the